New Year's Eve: Spain

 It is common to attend cotillones de nochevieja that last into the following morning, including smaller parties at bars and larger-scale events at hotels.
 After midnight, Spaniards often drink sparkling wines such as cava and champagne.

+Several Spanish television personalities have become well known in Spanish popular culture for their involvement in New Year's specials, including Ramón García—who has hosted specials for Televisión Española (TVE) and Antena 3, and model Cristina Pedroche—who is known for the often-provocative dresses she has worn on-air.

 A 10 km race known as the San Silvestre Vallecana is also held in Madrid on the evening of New Year's Eve, which includes an amateur fun run and a competitive event for elite athletes.
 In 2012 the event hosted a record of around 40,000 runners.

 Sweden

 In Sweden, New Year's Eve is usually celebrated with families or with friends.
 A few hours before and after midnight, Swedish citizens usually party and eat a special dinner, often three courses.
-New Year's Eve is celebrated with large fireworks displays throughout the country, especially in the cities.
+New Year's Eve is celebrated with large fireworks displays throughout the country, especially in the cities, major ones in particular having distinguishing celebrations.
 Swedish citizens over the age of 18 are allowed to buy fireworks, which are sold by local stores or by private people.
 While watching or lighting fireworks at midnight, Swedish citizens usually drink champagne.

-The Swedish lottery television show BingoLotto features a special New Year's Eve edition to commemorate the holiday with musical guests, four bingo games, and surprises.
+On television, the lottery show BingoLotto features a special New Year's Eve edition to commemorate the holiday with musical guests, four bingo games, and surprises.